LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Declaration

-Right-click on a predicate name and select the "Go to Declaration" menu or context menu item to go to the predicate scope directive.
+Right-click on a predicate (or non-terminal) name and select the "Go to Declaration" menu or context menu item to go to the predicate (or non-terminal) scope directive.

 #### Go to Definition

-Right-click on a predicate name in a goal or predicate directive and select the "Go to Definition" menu or context menu item to go to the first clause defining the predicate.
-Note that definitions may only be resolved at runtime (e.g., in a message to _self_ goal or when dynamic predicates are used).
+Right-click on a predicate (or non-terminal) name in a goal or predicate directive and select the "Go to Definition" menu or context menu item to go to the first clause defining the predicate.
+Note that some definitions may only be resolved at runtime (e.g., in a message to _self_ goal or when dynamic predicates are used).
 When a definition is not found, try in alternative to go to the declaration and then to the references.

 #### Go to Type Definition